Decision problem

-In computability theory and computational complexity theory, a decision problem is a computational problem that can be posed as a yes–no question of the input values.
-An example of a decision problem is deciding by means of an algorithm whether a given natural number is prime.
-Another is the problem "given two numbers x and y, does x evenly divide y?".
-The answer is either 'yes' or 'no' depending upon the values of x and y.
-A method for solving a decision problem, given in the form of an algorithm, is called a decision procedure for that problem.
-A decision procedure for the decision problem "given two numbers x and y, does x evenly divide y?" would give the steps for determining whether x evenly divides y.
-One such algorithm is long division.
-If the remainder is zero the answer is 'yes', otherwise it is 'no'.
-A decision problem which can be solved by an algorithm is called decidable.
+In computability theory and computational complexity theory, a decision problem is a computational problem that can be posed as a yes–no question on a set of input values.
+An example of a decision problem is deciding whether a given natural number is prime.
+Another example is the problem, "given two numbers x and y, does x evenly divide y?"

-Decision problems typically appear in mathematical questions of decidability, that is, the question of the existence of an effective method to determine the existence of some object or its membership in a set; some of the most important problems in mathematics are undecidable.
+A decision procedure for a decision problem is an algorithmic method that answers the yes-no question on all inputs, and a decision problem is called decidable if there is a decision procedure for it.
+For example, the decision problem "given two numbers x and y, does x evenly divide y?" is decidable since there is a decision procedure called long division that gives the steps for determining whether x evenly divides y and the correct answer, YES or NO, accordingly.
+Some of the most important problems in mathematics are undecidable, e.g. the halting problem.

-The field of computational complexity categorizes decidable decision problems by how difficult they are to solve.
+The field of computational complexity theory categorizes decidable decision problems by how difficult they are to solve.
 "Difficult", in this sense, is described in terms of the computational resources needed by the most efficient algorithm for a certain problem.
-The field of recursion theory, meanwhile, categorizes undecidable decision problems by Turing degree, which is a measure of the noncomputability inherent in any solution.
+On the other hand, the field of recursion theory categorizes undecidable decision problems by Turing degree, which is a measure of the noncomputability inherent in any solution.

 Definition

-A decision problem is a yes-or-no question on an infinite set of inputs.
-It is traditional to define the decision problem as the set of possible inputs together with the set of inputs for which the answer is yes.
+A decision problem is the formal language of all inputs for which the output (the answer to the yes-no question on a given input) is YES.